-Using stickers, rubber bands, or small bits of masking tape, you can mask off and apply several colors to a single egg.
+Using colorful stickers, rubber bands, or small bits of masking tape, you can mask off and apply several colors to a single egg.
 But, it can get tricky when you try to do more than three colors.
-Beyond that, hand painting using watercolors is the way to go.
+Beyond that, hand painting with watercolors might be the way to go.

 One way to produce eggs with a unique marble effect is to mix a tiny bit of vegetable oil into the coloring.
 Then, the food dye sticks in a marbleized pattern to make outstanding looking Easter eggs.

 Easter egg painting with watercolor paint is one creative way to color the eggs with any design you want.

 The watercolor paints will soak into the shell well, and it may take several coats to get an even appearance, if that's desired.
 Use a fine watercolor brush or pens for convenience.